patriciogonzalezvivo/thebookofshaders/appendix/README.md

 # Appendix: Other ways to use this book

 This book is interactive.
-Is designed to be navigated with a modern web broser that supports WebGL technology (Firefox, Chrome, Safari, between others).
+Is designed to be navigated with a modern web browser that supports WebGL technology (Firefox, Chrome, Safari, between others).
 But you may encounter the situation that you don't have a computer with no GPU card or not internet.
 If that's the case the following sections can help you.

 ## Navigate this book off-line?